tholst/thohol/content/blog/19_Markdown-Slides-with-ReavelJS/19_Markdown-Slides-with-ReavelJS.md

 Please go on, there is nothing to see here!

 Still here?
-Ok, so: `Reveal.js` offers two dimensions of navigation: _vertical_ and _horizontal_.
+Ok, so: `Reveal.js` offers two dimensions of navigation between slides: _vertical_ and _horizontal_.
 The idea is that this navigation reflects the hierarchy of the presented content.

 Take this content structure as an example:

--   Topic 1
+-   Topic 1 Slide
-    -   Sub-topic 1.1
+    -   Sub-topic 1.1 Slide
-    -   Sub-topic 1.2
+    -   Sub-topic 1.2 Slide
-    -   Sub-topic 1.3
+    -   Sub-topic 1.3 Slide
--   Topic 2
+-   Topic 2 Slide
-    -   Sub-topic 2.1
+    -   Sub-topic 2.1 Slide
-    -   Sub-topic 2.2
+    -   Sub-topic 2.2 Slide
--   Topic 3
+-   Topic 3 Slide

-A horizontal navigation would switch between topics 1 to 3, whereas a vertical navigation would move from a slide for Topic 1 to slides for sub-topics 1.1 to 1.3.
+A *horizontal navigation* would switch between topics 1 to 3, whereas a *vertical navigation* would move from a slide for Topic 1 to slides for sub-topics 1.1 to 1.3.

 Well...
 I think, this may sound very nice in theory.
 In practice, I have never seen it working well.
 It's just too hard for the audience to follow a two-dimensional structure.